fugue/regula/docs/src/examples/writing-a-rule.md

 Here you can see that there are two resources defined, both of the type `aws_iam_policy`.
 The attribute `description` is what we're looking for, and it's located at the level directly beneath the resource ID.
 That means it's a top-level attribute -- it's not nested under any other attribute.

-If you'd like to learn more about using the REPL for developing rules, take a detour to [Rule Development](../development/rule-development.md).
+If you'd like to learn more about using the REPL for developing rules, take a detour to [Test Inputs](../development/test-inputs.md).

 ### Specify the condition